hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 series digital data (line plots, spectra, etc).
 A HAPI server that provides a listing of CDF or HDF files could be useful as a kind of file finding service, but not as a data access service.

-HAPI servers offer a query based only on dataset ID and time range, while many image retrieving services have a much more rich set of query options that depend on image-specific metadata features (possibly cadence, wavelength, target being observerd, RA, DEC, etc).
+HAPI servers offer a data query based only on dataset ID, parameters, and a time range, while many image retrieving services have a much more rich set of query options that depend on image-specific metadata features (possibly cadence, wavelength, target being observerd, RA, DEC, etc).
 One suggestion for managing this with HAPI is for the image dataset to have not just the image URI parameter, but also other parameters representing the desired metadata.
 Clients request images from the HAPI server restricted only by time range, and then the client does further filtering on the returned image list by selecting only the rows that meet the full set of desired metadata restrictions.
 This requires the HAPI server to list perhaps way too many images, but this is still a relatively small amount of information - just the metadata - so it is likely a viable approach for many image analysis systems.

 Note that a URI is more generic that a URL: all URLs are URIs, but there are other kinds of URIs that are not URLs.
 A URL is directly actionable and the content can be requested via HTTP, which essentially any client could be expected to do.
 But some URIs may use a scheme (or refer to a media type) that is not known to the client, and thus may only be actionable within specialized clients.
 It is important to note that all a generic HAPI client needs to do with URIs is to list them (or plot the strings on a timeline, etc.)

 URIs should follow the syntax outlines in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
-The basic pattern as shown in Wikipedia looks like this:
+The basic pattern is:
 ```
 URI = scheme ":" ["//" authority] path ["?" query] ["#" fragment]
 ```